 Wildlife Sweet Corn: A GameKeepers Secret

 There are some crops that really make a person smile when they grow a successful field, corn is definitely one of those feel good crops.
 BioLogic’s Wildlife Sweet Corn is a blend of two heirloom varieties that have over a century of proven reliability.
-Wildlife Sweet Corn has a sugar content higher than that of new hybrids and is generally consumed earlier in the fall/winter especially when planted in areas with surrounding agricultural corn.
+Wildlife Sweet Corn for deer has a sugar content higher than that of new hybrids and is generally consumed earlier in the fall/winter especially when planted in areas with surrounding agricultural corn.
 The higher protein and nutrient content of this sweet corn is a major bonus for your wildlife.
-These proven open pollinated varieties of corn are non-GMO and are not glyphosate resistant.
-One variety used in this blend is a dwarf corn that is ideal for all wildlife because of its low ear height, especially waterfowl.
-The second variety is a high yielding conventional sweet corn with a taller stalk and superior heat tolerance.
+These proven open-pollinated varieties of corn are non-GMO and are not glyphosate resistant.
+One variety used in this blend is dwarf corn that is ideal for all wildlife because of its low ear height, especially waterfowl.
+The second variety is a high-yielding conventional sweet corn with a taller stalk and superior heat tolerance.
 As a bonus, this sweet corn is awesome to take home a few ears and feed your family with!

 How to Plant Wildlife Sweet Corn

 Wildlife Sweet Corn needs 75-95 days of warm growing to reach maturity and maximum yield.
 Late April to early June for the South, early May- early June for the North.
 Corn should be planted at 1.5-2 inches soil depth.
 Planters and no-till drills are ideal for planting if available.
-Corn can also be broadcast planted into a well prepared seed bed.
+Corn can also be broadcast planted into a well-prepared seed bed.
 Corn seed should be covered to the suggested depth by using a drag harrow or by lightly discing in.
-Ideally the field can also then be cultipacked or rolled for increased seedling survival.
+Ideally, the field can also then be cultipacked or rolled for increased seedling survival.

-Wildlife Sweet Corn is a nitrogen loving plant and will need plenty to make a good yield.
-Fertilize according to a recent soil test for your phosphorous and potassium ( the last two numbers on a fertilizer bag).
+Wildlife Sweet Corn is a nitrogen-loving plant and will need plenty to make a good yield.
+Fertilize according to a recent soil test for your phosphorous and potassium (the last two numbers on a fertilizer bag).
 For nitrogen requirements, apply 200 lbs of 46-0-0 per acre.
-High nitrogen fertilizers should ideally be incorporated into the soil just before planting.
+High-nitrogen fertilizers should ideally be incorporated into the soil just before planting.
 For maximum yield, another 100lbs of nitrogen per acre can be broadcast when plants are at V-2 stage (when two leaves are fully emerged with collars visible - Typically 7 to 10 days after emergence).